jfbus/sqlbind/README.md

 sqlbind.SetStyle(sqlbind.Postgresql)
 ```

-Colons inside quotes are ignored and do not need to be escaped : `":value"` will not be considered a parameter.
+Colons inside quotes are ignored and do not need to be escaped (`":value"` will neither be rewritten neither considered a named parameter), but otherwise need to be doubled (`::value` will be rewritten to `:value` but not be considered a named parameter).

 ## Controling ::names and ::name=::value